-Windstar's small ships create a cozy, intimate cruise experience.
-But its a la carte pricing strategy -- unlike luxury lines, you'll pay extra for shore excursions, airfare, cocktails, fitness classes and the like -- means cruise fares fall in the somewhat moderate category.
+Windstar's small ships create a cozy, intimate cruise experience, but its a la carte pricing strategy -- unlike luxury lines, you'll pay extra for shore excursions, airfare, cocktails, fitness classes and the like -- means cruise fares fall in the somewhat moderate category.
 "Casual elegance" is the designated dress code, and that idea permeates the onboard vibe.
-Passengers leave ties and formal wear at home in favor of country club casual sportswear -- day and night.
+Passengers leave ties and formalwear at home in favor of country club casual sportswear, day and night.
 There are few organized activities and none of the typical cruise line Vegas-style revues.

-Wind Surf, at 14,745 tons and with a passenger capacity of 310, is the largest and has five masts to each of the other ships' four.
+Wind Surf, at 14,745 tons and with a passenger capacity of 310, is the largest of the line's sailing vessels and has five masts.
+(The other ships each have four.)
 Built in 1990 as Club Med I, it joined the fleet in 1998.
 Siblings Wind Star and Wind Spirit each measure 5,530 tons and carry 148 passengers.
 They launched in 1986 and 1988, respectively.

-Fellow PassengersWindstar passengers tend to be active, well-traveled, well-educated adults of all ages -- mostly North American and British -- who enjoy the more laid-back atmosphere of a smaller ship, the idea of traveling under sail and the unique itineraries that Windstar provides.
+Windstar passengers tend to be active, well-traveled, well-educated adults of all ages, hailing from North America, the U.K., Australia and New Zealand.
+They tend to enjoy the more laid-back atmosphere of a smaller ship, the idea of traveling under sail and the unique itineraries that Windstar provides.

 You are checking prices for: